sydasif/python-book/docs/source/02_basic/index.md

 # Basic of Python

 This chapter focuses on the basic fundamentals of the Python programming language that are needed to write a program or a script.
-Python has different data types, sets, strings, lists and dicts that are important in programming.
+Python has different data types, sets, strings, lists and dictionaries that are important in programming.
 Lists store sequences of objects in an order and iterate over the list.

 Variables in Python mainly refer to the storage location.
 These variables can be assigned one or more values.
 Python also has several data types including numeric data types.
 There are also a set of characters called strings that are contained in Python.